 Toast the Rice

-Add the rinsed rice to the skillet and increase the heat to medium high.
-Stir it all around for about 3 minutes, which should cook away the moisture and begin to turn the rice opaque.
+Stir it all around for about 3 minutes, stirring frequently with a spatula or wooden spoon, which should cook away the moisture and begin to turn the grains opaque.

 Add Chicken Stock